Platinum sensor applications

 PT-100 platinum resistance thermometers (PRTs) serve an important role in both cryogenic research and industrial cryogenics applications.

 Many cryogenic research platforms also include high-temperature capabilities, extending hundreds of degrees above room temperature.
 These platforms need temperature sensors that can both measure and survive these extreme temperatures.
 With a useful temperature

 range of 14 to 873 K, platinum sensors are invaluable for this application.

-options allowing multiple sensors to be used with a single temperature curve makes them simpler to implement and maintain.
+options allow multiple sensors to be used with a single temperature curve, making them simpler to implement and maintain.